technicated/swift-evolution/proposals/YYYY-variadic-generics.md

 let arr2 = ["a", "b", "c"]
 DoubleVariadic(c1: arr1, arr2, c2: arr1, arr2)
 ```
 Common properties of a variadic type or value can be accessed with standard Swift syntax (dot syntax, subscript, etc.).
-The result of this operation is a new variadic type/value containing the result of accessing the specified member on all the variadic type/value's elements:
+The result of this operation is a new variadic value containing the result of accessing the specified member on all the variadic value's elements:
 ```swift
 extension ZipSequence {
   struct Iterator {